lynndylanhurley/j-toker/readme.md

 The only case where an expired token is allowed is during [batch requests](#batch-requests).

-Token management is handled by default when using this module with the [devise token auth][dta] gem.
+Token management is handled by default when using this plugin with the [devise token auth][dta] gem.

 ## Batch requests